1. A CURRENT AMA CARD IS REQUIRED TO FLY. NO SUBSTITUTE IS ALLOWED. NO CARD – NO FLY.

 2. EACH MEMBER SHOULD CARRY WITH THEM THEIR CURRENT MEMBERSHIP CARD.
 OTHER MEMBERS HAVE THE RIGHT TO QUESTION ANYONE’S CURRENT MEMBERSHIP STATUS.

-3. NO TRANSMITTER SHALL BE TURNED ON WITHOUT FIRST SECURING THE PROPER FREQUENCY PIN.
-ON BUSY DAYS, THE PIN SHALL BE PROMPTLY RETURNED TO THE FREQUENCY PIN BOARD AFTER AIRCRAFT AND TRANSMITTER SHUTDOWN.
+3. NO TRANSMITTER SHALL BE TURNED ON WITHOUT FIRST SECURING THE PROPER REQUENCY PIN.
+ON BUSY DAYS, THE PIN SHALL BE PROMPTLY RETURNED TO THE REQUENCY PIN BOARD AFTER AIRCRAFT AND TRANSMITTER SHUTDOWN.

 4. ALL STARTING AND RUNNING OF ENGINES MUST BE DONE AT THE DESIGNATED START-UP AREAS.
 NO RUNNING OF ENGINES OR TAXIING IN THE PIT AREA IS ALLOWED.